 I can’t overemphasize the importance of gratitude.
 If you can use it — and it’s not easy — then you’ll stay Zen not just during the holidays, but through the entire year.

 It has become cliché to say “Happy Holidays”, but I mean it — really try to be happy this holiday season.
 You can do it!
 Put these tips into action, and you’ll be amazed at how easy it is to make the holidays happy.
 You can also share these tips with friends and family.
 Imagine everyone at the table keeping their jaw relaxed and their mouth gently open.
 Now that’s happiness!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.